 Google’s competitive positioning system rewards accumulated authority.
 You build domain authority through backlinks over time.
 You publish content targeting specific keywords.
 You gradually climb rankings over 12-24 months.

-The top 3 positions capture 54.4% of all clicks (Backlinko, 2024).
+The top 3 positions capture 54.4% of all clicks, according to Backlinko’s 2024 analysis.
 This creates a winner-take-most dynamic.
 Established players maintain dominance through accumulated signals.

 Strengths: